PenguLoader/PenguLoader/docs/design.md

    Scope is `debug.log` only — Riot's own logs, driven by `--log-dir` / `--app-log-file-path` / `--session-log-prefix` on the LCUX command line, are untouched.

+   The key is positive and default-on so the file never carries a double negative (`no_logging = false` needs two mental flips to read as "logs are on"), but the hub presents it inverted as a **Prevent Logging** checkbox, because what a user is looking for is the protection, not the feature.
+A ticked box there means `use_logging = false`.
+That matches Silent Mode and Super Potato, which are also ticked-to-suppress.

 ### 3.3 `cef_browser_host_create_browser` — main browser handshake

 LCUX creates many CEF browsers in its lifetime: the main UX shell, the auth popup, embedded eSports streams, partner iframes hosted as separate browsers, etc. Plugins should only load into the main shell.